- About Us

 Request Free Estimate

-This year marks the 10th anniversary of Hurricane Katrina, the superstorm that devastated New Orleans and surrounding Louisiana areas.
-And though experts predict that 2015 will be a below-average Atlantic hurricane season, as Louisiana residents who remember the days following Katrina, we can’t help but err on the side of caution when it comes to staying prepared.
+This year marks the 17th anniversary of Hurricane Katrina, the superstorm that devastated New Orleans and surrounding Louisiana areas.
+And since experts predict an above-average number of hurricanes for the 2022 season, Louisiana residents who remember the days following Katrina can’t help but err on the side of caution when it comes to staying prepared.

-The National Oceanic and Atmospheric Administration is 90% confident in its prediction that 2015 will be a light hurricane season.
+The National Oceanic and Atmospheric Administration has stayed firm in its prediction that 2022 will be an above-average hurricane season.
+Thus far, there has been a slow start.
 However, there is always the chance that an unpredictable storm could form and make its way inland.
 And, if that’s the case, here at Window World of Baton Rouge we want to be prepared.

-Not to mention, even if 2015 turns out to be a light hurricane season, it never hurts to take steps that will put you ahead of next year’s hurricane season.
+Not to mention, even if 2022 turns out to have a lighter hurricane season than predicted, it never hurts to take steps that will put you ahead of next year’s hurricane season.
 We’ve put together three ways to ensure your home, and your family, is prepared for a hurricane.

 It’s always a good idea to have a first aid kit and emergency items on hand in case of any natural disaster.
 But, it’s an especially good idea to have an emergency kit prepared throughout hurricane season.
 The kit should contain anything that you, or your family, may need in the case of an emergency.
 This may include essential medicines, toiletries, a change of clothes, flashlights and batteries, a first aid kit and anything else that may be important to you.
 It’s also a good idea to stock at least a 2 week supply of water and non-perishable food for every member, and pet, of your family.